ajjaic/til/proxmox.markdown

 * **static** - static IPv4 address
 * **manual** - do not define IP address for this interface. it will be used as slave for other network options
 * **dhcp** - acquire IP address via dhcp protocol

+For more info visit the [debian wiki](https://wiki.debian.org/NetworkConfiguration#Setting_up_an_Ethernet_Interface) about setting up an ethernet interface

 ## Examples